orestis-koutroumpas/neural-networks-for-conditional-expectation/README.md

 # Conditional Expectation Estimation with Neural Networks

 This repository implements the estimation of conditional expectations using neural networks.
-Specifically, the neural network models are trained to approximate the conditional expectations 𝔼𝑦[𝐺(𝒴)|𝒳=𝑋] for different functions G(Y) given X, using various function families such as [A1], [A2], and [C1].
+Specifically, the neural network models are trained to approximate the conditional expectations 𝔼𝑦[𝐺(𝒴)|𝒳=𝑋] for different functions G(Y), using various function families such as [A1], [A2], and [C1].
 The code also provides numerical solutions for comparison.

 ## Function Families
 ### [Α]: Range \( −∞,∞ \)